Christi2001/Chatbot/Coursework2/README.md

-# Chatbot for Medical Practices
+# Chatbot for Medical Practice
 ### by Christian Pustianu

 Hello!